AlexGa/cRIP-eCLIP-workflow/README.md

 ## General description

 This pipeline was used for analysing eCLIP and cRIP data to identify RNA binding regions in the Sars-Cov-2 genome.
+It is based on the read preprocessing and mapping procedures presented in the [eCLIP pipeline](https://www.encodeproject.org/pipelines/ENCPL357ADL/) from [Gene Yeo's lab](https://github.com/YeoLab/eCLIP) while the downstream analysis such as peak calling, calculating differential binding affinities, analysing covalent linkage sites, and visualizing read coverages were specifically developed and implemented for the identification of RBP regions in viral genomes.

-By adjusting the parameters of this workflow it can be used to identify RBP regions in other genomes of interest.
-Beside basic analyses (clipping, trimming, and mapping of fastq reads), this workflow calculates:
+By adjusting the parameters of this workflow, it can be used to identify RBP regions in other genomes of interest (host and/or virus).
+Besides the basic analysis steps (e.g. clipping, trimming, and mapping of fastq reads), this workflow calculates:

 - the genomic location of RBP regions (peaks)
 - corresponding covalent linkage sites (cl-sites)